 The tax reform brought many changes, and one of those changes was the elimination of the home office deduction.
 Miscellaneous itemized deductions went by the wayside, so there is nowhere for this deduction to be claimed.
 Other deductions were increased to help mitigate some of the eliminated deductions, but this is worth considering for expats who will be working from home.

-Greenback can help you ensure you don’t overpay and that your taxes are compliant.
-Get started with us now.
+Greenback can help you ensure you don’t overpay and that your taxes are compliant, as well as learn about deducting foreign business expenses for US taxes.
+Learn more from our US Expat Tax Guide.
+Or, get started with us now.